Vava Suresh

+person to ever conduct snake awareness class in schools with live snakes.
+Suresh has conducted more than 10000 awareness classes in schools, colleges, and police camps.

 Conservation activities

 Suresh is widely known for his conservation activities like the rescue and release of endangered species of snakes, preservation of collected eggs until hatching, and creating awareness among people about snakes and their behaviour.
 He releases his reptile collections into natural habitats at regular intervals of time.
 His efforts to capture venomous snakes from human-populated areas and to educate the people about snakes and their behaviour are widely acknowledged.

 Rejection of Forest Department job offer

 In recognition of his services to society and his efforts in conserving various vulnerable species of snakes endemic to the state, Suresh was offered a government job in 2012 by minister K. B. Ganesh Kumar, at the snake park that would be set up at the Kottur forest area near Kattakada in Thiruvananthapuram.
 Suresh declined, stating that he would be prevented from helping the society in his usual manner, if he accepted the position.